bogoware/Demonizer/README.md

 ### Dependency Injection

-We know, even a modest demo app can quickly required a bit of organization and DI is of help in this case.
+We know, even a modest demo app can quickly require a bit of organization and DI is of help in this case.

 Demonizer integrates [Microsoft Dependency Injection Extensions](https://www.nuget.org/packages/Microsoft.Extensions.DependencyInjection/) to provide this capability.

-Service lifetimes are interpreted in the following way by Demnizer:
+Demonizer inteprets service lifetimes in the followingn way:
-- **Singleton**: they are created the first time they're requested by ANY demo and are shared by all the demos.
+- **Singleton**: created once and shared by all the demos.
-- **Scoped**: they are create the first time they're request by A SPECIFIC demo.
-Subsequent requests within the same demo will use the same instance.
-This services can be seen like *signletons at demo scope*.
+- **Scoped**: created once for each demo.
+They act like  *signletons at demo scope*.
-- **Transient**: they are created every time they're requested.
+- **Transient**: created every time they're requested.

 Enabling DI in Demonizer simply imply to configure a `ServiceCollection` provided by the library: